f5devcentral/f5xc-emea-workshop/docs/class6/class6.rst

 During this class we will explore how application using LLMs are developed and how to protect them.

-.. note:: Before you procced to the lab it is mandatory to enter the email that you have joined the UDF with in order to populate any dynamic content.
-If all good the button will turn green.

-.. raw:: html

-    <script>getStudentData('f5xcemeaaigwworkshop');</script>

 .. toctree::
    :maxdepth: 2